 The book also influenced the decline of denominationalism, Willard says.
-"People understand today that the spiritual life is not about being Quaker or Baptist, but about being a disciple,
+"People understand today that the spiritual life is not about being Quaker or Baptist, but about being a disciple, and that's where Richard's book has been very helpful.

-"The spiritual disciplines are only the means; they are not the ends.
-The disciplines have no righteousness in them - they just place us before God.
-And at that point, they reach the end of their tether and the grace of God steps in." and that's where Richard's book has been very helpful.
 And it opened people up to the Christian past.
 Suddenly those teachers became relevant, interesting and powerful."

-Foster prays that in this generation the church will move beyond knowledge of those resources and into active engagement and training so their lives will be transformed.
-His goal for Celebration of Discipline is unchanged from 30 years ago - that it may be used by God as an instrument to draw people to Christ.
+the church will move beyond knowledge of those resources and into active engagement and training so their lives will be transformed.
+His goal for Celebration of Discipline is unchanged from 30 years ago - that it may be used to Christ.